It is a great time to do some post season scouting before all the foliage greens up. Before you know it, it’ll be time to go deer hunting.

 I was out on one of the best properties that I have permission to hunt, and I was looking for sheds.
 Although I didn’t find any sheds I found some really nice rubs.
 Somehow I had overlooked them during the season.
 I don’t like to walk around to much during the season so I don’t disturb the whitetails.
 I don’t even want them to know I’m there at all.

 Post Season Scouting Pays Off

 How about your hot-spots, do you do any post season scouting?
-I always find something that I didn’t know was there during the season, weather it be a nice rub or a scrape line or a nice big white-oak tree.
+I always find something that I didn’t know was there during the season.
+Weather it be a nice rub or a scrape line or a nice big white-oak tree.
 It seems like I always overlook some things during the season.
-Just yesterday I was out looking for sheds and post season scouting and I found a very nice trail leading from a thick potential bedding area right to a huge food source.
+Just yesterday I was out looking for sheds and post season scouting and I found a very nice trail leading from a thick potential bedding area.
+It lead right to a huge food source.

 I had walked the property line before and somehow I overlooked that trail.
 It is possible that the trail wasn’t there when I had scouted the property before the season.
 Perhaps the whitetails changed their feeding patterns and made that food source their major source of food.
 Last year was the first time I had hunted this particular piece of property and I didn’t hunt it as much as I should have.
 The reason I didn’t hunt it much is because their were sheep on the property.

 Do Sheep Disturb Whitetails?